 Google Sheets is a popular tool for tracking stocks due to its flexibility and integration with Google Finance.
 It allows users to fetch real-time stock data, create dynamic charts, and manage portfolios efficiently.

 In this guide, you'll learn the basics of using Google Sheets for stocks, including how to import stock data, set up alerts, and analyze trends.
-However, we'll also explore why Sourcetable, an AI-first spreadsheet, is a better alternative.
+However, we'll also explore why Sourcetable, an AI-powered spreadsheet, offers a better way to work with stock data.

 To track your stocks efficiently, use the Google Sheets Stock Portfolio Tracker.
 This online spreadsheet allows you to monitor your stocks in a portfolio and track stock purchases by transactions.
 The tracker supports purchase, sale, dividend, and stock splits transactions, enabling comprehensive management of your investments.